 Easy DIY to Age New Clay Pots: Vintage Terra Cotta Pots

-I love clay pots and have quite a collection.
+I’ve been setting up my potting bench and dreaming of Spring and I love collecting clay pots.
 Some are old and have the aged look I desire, but others are new and lack character.
+Because I prefer an aged look, I’ve been making my own with some trial and error.

 How to Age New Clay Pots